postput/postput/README.md

 # Configuration

-The API can be easily configured using environment variables and storage specific config.
+The API can be easily configured using environment variables and provider specific config.

 ### Global configuration